zeek/zeek/scripts/zeexygen/index.rst

 :orphan:

-Package: broxygen
+Package: zeexygen
 =================

-This package is loaded during the process which automatically generates reference documentation for all Bro scripts (i.e. "Broxygen").
-Its only purpose is to provide an easy way to load all known Bro scripts plus any extra scripts needed or used by the documentation process.
+This package is loaded during the process which automatically generates reference documentation for all Zeek scripts (i.e. "Zeexygen").
+Its only purpose is to provide an easy way to load all known Zeek scripts plus any extra scripts needed or used by the documentation process.

-:doc:`/scripts/broxygen/__load__.zeek`
+:doc:`/scripts/zeexygen/__load__.zeek`

-:doc:`/scripts/broxygen/example.zeek`
+:doc:`/scripts/zeexygen/example.zeek`

-   This is an example script that demonstrates Broxygen-style documentation.
+   This is an example script that demonstrates Zeexygen-style documentation.
 It generally will make most sense when viewing the script's raw source code and comparing to the HTML-rendered version.